shaungallagher/slack-new-channel-announcements-bot/README.md

-# slack-new-channel-announcements-bot
+## The "Hey, There's a New Channel!"
+Slack Bot

-This Slack bot posts an announcement whenever a new channel is created.
+This Python script allows a Slack bot to post an announcement whenever a new channel is created.

+Requires the [slack](https://github.com/kn/slack) Python package to interact with the Slack API.